penrynjohnp/logicapps-labs/docs/logic-apps-agent-in-a-day/08_create_tool_servicenow_create_incident.md

         ![ServiceNow Connection Error - Invalid Redirect URI](./images/08_10_servicenow_connection_error_invalid_redirect_uri.png "servicenow connection error invalid redirect uri")

         If you receive this error you will need to:
         - Copy the URL into a text editor
-        - note the `redirect_uri` parameter in the querystring
+        - note the `redirect_uri` parameter in the query string
             - redirect_uri=https%3a%2f%2flogic-apis-canadacentral.consent.azure-apim.net%2fredirect
         - convert the URL Encoded ASCII characters back as follows
             - Replace %3a with :
             - Replace %2f with /
         - in the above example we would have resolved to https://logic-apis-canadacentral.consent.azure-apim.net/redirect

-            - Update the Application Registration entry created in the [Module 4 - Prequistes - ServiceNow setup](04_servicenow_dev_sandbox.md).
+            - Update the Application Registration entry created in the [Module 4 - Prerequisites - ServiceNow setup](04_servicenow_dev_sandbox.md).
         Add the Redirect URL

         ![ServiceNow Connection Error - Invalid Redirect URI](./images/08_10_servicenow_connection_error_invalid_redirect_uri.png "servicenow connection error invalid redirect uri")